-The name of the field study Management and Production Engineering Course title Quality Management System Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full-time Year of study II Semester of study 3 Number of ECTS credits (contact/non-contact) 3.00 (1.88/1.12) Academic title/degree, name and surname of the person responsible for the course Prof. Sławomir Kocira Didactic unit offering a course Department of Machinery Exploitation and Management of Production Processes Objective of the course The objective of the course is to familiarize students with the , problems of implementing quality management systems in an organization.
+The name of the field study Management and Production Engineering Course title Quality Management System Language English Type of the course obligatory Level of study Second-cycle studies Form of study S - full-time Year of study II Semester of study 3 Number of ECTS credits (contact/non- contact) 3.00 (1.88/1.12) Academic title/degree, name and surname of the person responsible for the course Prof. Sławomir Kocira Didactic unit offering a course Department of Machinery Exploitation and Management of Production Processes Objective of the course The objective of the course is to familiarize students with the problems of implementing quality management systems in an organization.
 To learn the principles of selecting a quality management system and choosing the process of its implementation.
-Learning outcomes Knowledge: K1.
+Learning outcomes Knowledge:K1.
 Understands the principles related to the application of quality management systems in organizations.
-Skills: S1.
-Is able to select an appropriate quality management system for the organization.
-S2.
-Is able to define the organization's needs related to quality management systems.
-Social competence: Sc1.
+Skills:S1.
+Is able to select an appropriate quality management systemfor the organization.S2.
+Is able to define the organization's needs related to quality management systems.Social competence: SC1.
 Is ready to lead human teams and is aware of responsibilities and duties in this regard Pre-requisites No pre-requisites Course contents Introduction.
 Integrated quality control .
 Contemporary developments in the field of quality management .
 The role of quality control in the modern enterprise.
 Responsibility as a result of poor quality.
 Quality and standardization .
 The reasons for the introduction of standards for quality management systems.
 The development path of a series of ISO 9000 standards.
 Functional scheme of the company without / with the quality management system .
 Overview of the requirements of ISO 9000 , ISO 9001 and ISO 9004th The establishment of a quality management system.
 Prerequisites that a company must fulfill.
 Structure of the documentation.
 Implementation of documented system .
 Judgment and witnessing system.
 Internal judgment .
 The national system of accreditation.
 External independent judgment.
 References Goetsch, D. L., & Davis, S. B. (2016).
 Quality management for organizational excellence: Introduction to total quality. pearson.
 Tricker, R. (2019).
 Quality management systems: A practical guide to standards implementation.
 Routledge.
-Norms ISO 9001, 14000, 45001 Teaching methods lectures, classes, group work, practical work Assessment methods K1 - final test S1 - final test, project S2 - final test, project Sc1 - final test
+Norms ISO 9001, 14000, 45001 Teaching methods lectures, classes, group work, practical work Assessment methods K1 - final test S1 - final test, project S2 - final test, project Sc1 - final test Elements and weights affecting the final grade The average of the grades of the control paper and the written colloquium of the (classes) 50% written colloquium (lectures) 50%

-ECTS credits balance - Lecture - 15 hours,

-Classes - 30 hours.
+ECTS credits balance Lecture - 15 hours, Classes - 30 hours.

 Consultation - 2 hours

 Classes preparation - 5 hours

 Literature studies - 10 hours

 Preparation for the colloquia - 13 hours

 Total student workload is 75 hours which equals 3.00 ECTS

 credits

 Workload related to classes requiring the Attendance in lectures - 15 hours; in classes - 30 hours;

 direct participation of an academic teacher consultations 2 hours.
 What amounts to 1.88 ECTS credits

 Relation of course learning outcomes to the Code for the modular effect - code for the specific effect

-learning outcomes of the field of study $K1 - ZI_W02,$
+learning outcomes of the field of study K1 - ZI_W02,

 S1 - ZI_U05, ZI_U08, ZI_U09

 S2 - ZI_U05, ZI_U08, ZI_U09

-Sc1 - ZI_K01
+SC1 - ZI_K01